 Performances: 10:30 a.m., 12:30 & 2:45 p.m.

 This American Revolution living history organization will be encamped on The Green to portray the 1st Delaware Regiment, Delaware Militia, and civilian supporters of the Cause of Liberty.
 Children and adults alike can join in military drills they will conduct throughout the day.

-If you have an eye for photography, take part in the 2018 Market Fair photo contest.
+If you have an eye for photography, take part in the 2019 Market Fair photo contest.
 Grab your camera and visit the 18th Century Market Fair and discover slack rope artists, Revolutionary War soldiers, handmade glass, and more!
 After the event, share your best photos on Instagram and Twitter with the hashtag #FSHPMarketFair for your chance to win a 2020 Delaware State Parks Annual Pass.
 Entries must be submitted by Friday November 8, 2019 at 11:59pm.
-Official contest rules
+Official contest rules and entry form

 Check out this information: Market Fair Application